astronomer/astro-docs/enterprise/v0.25/04_deploy/04_deploy-nfs.md

 ## Provision an NFS Volume

-Any NFS volume can be used for this step as long as it has:

-* A directory for DAGs.
-* Read access for a user with GID `50000` and UID `50000`.

-While you can use any NFS volume for this step, we recommend the following NFS solutions for each cloud:
+While you can use any NFS volume for this step, we recommend using each support cloud provider's own NFS volume solution:

 * GCP: [Filestore](https://cloud.google.com/filestore/docs/creating-instances)
 * Azure: [File Storage](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal)
 * AWS: [EFS](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html)

+For each NFS volume you provision for DAG deploys, you need to configure:

+* A directory for DAGs.
+* Read access for a user with GID `50000` and UID `50000`.
+For an example setup of this, read [Configuring Ip-based access control](https://cloud.google.com/filestore/docs/creating-instances#configuring_ip-based_access_control) in Google Cloud's documentation.

 ## Add an NFS Volume a Deployment